grafana/loki/docs/operations/observability.md

 Most of these metrics are counters and should continuously increase during normal operations:

-1. Your app emits a log line to a file that is tracked by promtail.
+1. Your app emits a log line to a file that is tracked by Promtail.
 2. Promtail reads the new line and increases its counters.
 3. Promtail forwards the log line to a Loki distributor, where the received counters should increase.